-The Depositary has established Portfolio Cash Accounts in the name of the Depositary on behalf of each Portfolio pursuant to an instruction from the AIFM, through which subscription and redemption monies or dividends may be paid by and to Unitholders.
-Such accounts shall not be subject to the protections of the Investor Money Regulations, 2015 nor any equivalent protections under Irish law relating to "client money" nor does the AIFM or the Depositary or the financial institution with which such accounts have been opened hold such monies in trust for the investor.
+The Trustee has established Portfolio Cash Accounts in the name of the Trustee on behalf of each Portfolio pursuant to an instruction from the AIFM, through which subscription and redemption monies or dividends may be paid by and to Unitholders.
+Such accounts shall not be subject to the protections of the Investor Money Regulations, 2015 nor any equivalent protections under Irish law relating to "client money" nor does the AIFM or the Trustee or the financial institution with which such accounts have been opened hold such monies in trust for the investor.
 Prior to the issue of Units to the investor, the investor is not a Unitholder and is an unsecured creditor with respect to the amount subscribed and held by the relevant Fund until such Units are issued as of the relevant Dealing Day.
-On redemption, an investor is no longer a Unitholder and is an unsecured creditor with respect to the investor.
+On redemption, an investor is no longer a Unitholder and is an unsecured creditor with respect to the redemption amount held by the Fund until paid to the investor.
 Investors will therefore be exposed as unsecured creditors to the creditworthiness of the institution with which such accounts have been opened.
 In relation to subscription monies paid to such accounts prior to the Dealing Day as of which Units are issued to the investor, the investor will also bear a credit risk against the relevant Portfolio.